History of Pleasant Grove's Mining Disaster

 The scramble that took place inside the mine made news once survivors came out of the tunnels.
 The stories told that were then reported in the newspaper about the acts of individuals.
 One such story told of the Foreman that asked thirty men to remain and help secure the area with canvas and stone to block the “after-damp gas”.
 One man refused to stay and his body was later found, once the fans had been turned on and the air cleared, just a few feet from the brattice they had built.

 Many men were able to escape using the underground tunnels arriving at the other entrance in the neighboring town of Dolomite several miles away.
 The tunnels had allowed them to escape the gasses which were released by the explosion at the front of the mine.

 Men told of stepping into slight niches and blocking themselves in with their own clothing to escape the gas.
 The rescue of the men trapped inside continued all night with family standing as close to the mine as allowed.
 Mothers, wives, and children watching as one by one a man would struggle to the top and exit the mine.
 They would gather the miner close and hurry home relieved that their little family had been spared the fate of the families of those 89 that never made it out.

-The news reported the next day that the vigil went on all night with men struggling to exit the mouth of the mine.
+The Associated Press reported the next day that the vigil went on all night with men struggling to exit the mouth of the mine.
 Some men appeared leading the wounded out with them.
 Some of the men that eventually were found dead had gone back to help others.
 This was a community in every sense of the word and everyone felt the effects of that day.
 These men were family, friends, and co-workers and they were heroes going through a nightmare of unfathomable proportions.

-Twenty one year old Hershell Warnick and Tom C. Warnick, his thirty eight year old brother both were lost that day.
+Twenty-one-year-old Hershell Warnick and Tom C. Warnick, his thirty-eight-year-old brother both were lost that day.

-Their tombstones stand as silent tribute to the 89 men, marking the most tragic day in the history of one small farming community in Alabama.
+Their tombstones stand as a silent tribute to the 89 men, marking the most tragic day in the history of one small farming community in Alabama.